Computinglk/Xbomb/README.md

 # ABOUT

-+  A product from Computinglk written by Kavishka Gihan Ferenando
++  A product of Computinglk

++ Author Kavishka Gihan Ferenando

+# DISCLAMER

 + Use this leagally